-• Here are some commands to get informations about the nature of a video:
+• Here are some commands to get information about the nature of a video:

 $ ffmpeg -i ./video.avi